timmybo5/simple-weapon-base/README.md

 A community managed simple to use weapon base for S&amp;Box

 ## Goal
-During the lifetime of garrysmod many weapon bases consisting of poor quality were created it would be a shame to see the same in S&box.
+During the lifetime of garrysmod many weapon bases consisting of poor quality were created, and it would be a shame to see the same in S&box.
 The goal is to offer an easy to use yet very configurable weapon base maintained by the community for the community.

 ## Features